Grasia/teem/README.md

 ## Contact

-For more information on AngularJS please check out http://p2pvalue.eu/
+For more information on P2Pvalue project please check out http://p2pvalue.eu/